MiviaLab/vf3lib/README.md

 ### Text
 On the first line there must be the number of nodes; subsequent lines will contain the node attributes, one node per line, preceded by the node id; node ids must be in the range from 0 to the number of nodes - 1.
 Then, for each node there is the number of edges coming out of the node, followed by a line for each edge containing the ids of the edge ends and the edge attribute.
-Blank lines, and lines starting with #, are ignored.
+Blank lines, are ignored.
+The graph file can start with comments.
+They must start with "#", those lines are ignored.
 An example file, where both node and edge attributes are ints, could be the following:

 ```